Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 Whether it’s with a yearend bonus or by upping your payroll contribution, targeting the IRS maximum contribution amount can be helpful now (tax savings) and in the future (more retirement savings).
 The 2021 retirement plan contribution limits are $19,500 for those under 50 and $26,000 for people 50 and over.

-Contribute to a College 529 Savings account.
+Contribute to an Indiana529 Direct Savings account.

 The tax benefits from the federal government for these accounts do not happen until funds are withdrawn and used for qualified education expenses.
 The growth on the accounts will not be taxed when used for qualified educational expenses such as tuition, room and board, books and computers.
-But Indiana offers a 20% tax credit annually on the first $5,000 added to an Indiana CollegeChoice 529 account.
+But Indiana offers a 20% tax credit annually on the first $5,000 added to an Indiana529 account.
 The account needs to be open and funded by the end of the year.
 Another great way for current and future tax savings.
 (If you’d like to contribute this year to an existing account, we’ll need your contribution information by 12/10/21 in order to meet the end of the year deadline.)

 Review required minimum distributions.